Effective Catalog Policy

 - Assignment of an "F" for the course

-The faculty member will then send an Academic Misconduct Report, for tracking purposes, to the Chief Student Affairs Officer on the appropriate campus within 10 business days after the date in which the faculty member identifies the violation.
+The faculty member will then send an Academic Misconduct Report, for tracking purposes, to the Dean of Students within 10 business days after the date on which the faculty member identifies the violation.
 The Academic Misconduct Report will document the circumstances surrounding the accusation and any adjustment to a grade or other action recommended by the faculty member.

 Students with multiple Academic Integrity Policy violation referrals will be subject to the Student Code of Conduct process.
 A printed notation may be included on the student's official academic transcript indicating that the student has been found to be in repeat violation of the Academic Integrity Policy (see the Student Code of Conduct for information regarding the conduct procedures and sanctions).
 Violation of the Academic Integrity Policy will not be approved as an extenuating circumstance for purposes of late drop or withdrawal.